-The word 'cotton' is used in this document to refer to G. hirsutum and G. barbadense, however, generally 'cotton' refers to four species in the genus Gossypium (Malvaceae) - G. hirsutum L., G. barbadense L., G. arboreum L. and G. herbaceum L. - that were domesticated independently as source of textile fibre (Brubaker et al. 1999a).
-Today, G. hirsutum and G. barbadense are the major cultivated cotton species, with G. hirsutum accounting for 90% of world production (Jenkins 2003).
-G. barbadense represents approximately 5% of world fibre production (Wu et al. 2005) and is cultivated primarily in Egypt, Peru, Sudan, USA and parts of the former Soviet Union.
-G. arboreum is grown mainly in India and G. herbaceum is grown in the drier regions of Africa and Asia (Jenkins 2003).
-In Australia only G. hirsutum and G. barbadense are grown commercially with G. hirsutum comprising 99% of plantings in 2006/2007 (Information supplied by Monsanto).
-More recently it is estimated that over 90 % of cotton grown, both in Australia and worldwide, is G. hirsutum (CottonInfo 2016).
+The word 'cotton' is used in this document to refer to G. hirsutum and G. barbadense, however, generally 'cotton' refers to 4 species in the genus Gossypium (Malvaceae) - G. hirsutum L., G. barbadense L., G. arboreum L. and G. herbaceum L. - that were domesticated independently as source of textile fibre (Brubaker et al., 1999a).
+Today, G. hirsutum and G. barbadense are the major cultivated cotton species, with G. hirsutum accounting for 90% of world production (Jenkins, 2003; Li et al., 2020).
+G. barbadense represents approximately 5-8% of world fibre production (Wu et al., 2005; Li et al., 2020) and is cultivated primarily in Egypt, Peru, Sudan, USA and parts of the former Soviet Union.
+G. arboreum and G. herbaceum represent less than 1 % of the world cotton and are grown main in Bangladesh, India, Myanmar and Pakistan (ICAC, 2023a).